Ensembles provably learn equivariance through data augmentation: Introduction

-The relations between these two approaches are, from a theoretical point of view, still unclear: there is yet to emerge a definitive question to the question if and when the augmentation strategy is guaranteed to yield an equivariant model after training.
-Recently, an interesting discovery in this regard was made in \citet{gerken2024emergentequivariancedeepensembles}.
+The relations between these two approaches are, from a theoretical point of view, still unclear: there is yet to emerge a definitive answer to the question of if and when the augmentation strategy is guaranteed to yield an equivariant model after training.
+Recently, an interesting discovery in this regard was made in \cite{gerken2024emergentequivariancedeepensembles}.
 In this paper, it was shown that \emph{ensembles} of \emph{infinitely wide} neural networks (in the neural tangent kernel limit \cite{jacot2018neural}) are equivariant \emph{in mean}, even though individual members of them are not.
 See Figure \ref{fig:ensemble} for an illustration.
 Although this asymptotic result is already interesting, it has some drawbacks.
 The proofs rely heavily on the simplified dynamics of the NTKs, and therefore do not work at all for network of finite width.
 Furthermore, the proof only works for finite groups, and is only formulated for the somewhat unrealistic gradient flow training.

-The main message of this paper is that the phenomenon of ensembles of neural networks being equivariant in mean is \emph{much more general} than \cite{gerken2024emergentequivariancedeepensembles} suggests.
-Our analysis reveals that the equivariance has nothing to do with the neural tangent kernel limit.
-Instead, if the geometry of the neural network architecture in a sense is not inherently biased against equivariance (the technical condition is described in Definition \ref{defi:ginv}), and the parameters of the ensemble are initialized in a symmetric way (which can be achieved by Gaussian initialization), the ensemble mean will automatically be equivariant at all points in the training.

-Our proofs are non-asymptotic, work for any compact group, for stochastic gradient descent and random augmentation, and apply to a wide range of neural network architectures.
-Consequently, the analysis is different to the one in \cite{gerken2024emergentequivariancedeepensembles}.
-We will in particular use recent results from \cite{nordenfors2024optimizationdynamicsequivariantaugmented} about the dynamics of neural networks trained on symmetric data.

-The paper outline is as follows: After a short literature review in Section \ref{sec:litrev}, we need to spend considerable time to properly present the framework and state our assumptions in Section \ref{sec:prel}.
-Then, we state our main result, Theorem \ref{thm:main} in Section \ref{sec:main}, and prove it in a simplified setting -- the full proof is given in the appendix.
-Finally, we perform some simple numerical experiments to showcase our theory in Section \ref{sec:exp}.
+The purpose of this article is to show a similar result for more realistic scenarios.

-\section{Literature review}
+\subsection{Literature review}

-To give a comprehensive overview of Geometric Deep Learning goes well beyond the scope of this paper.
-We instead refer to the textbook \citep{bronstein2021geometric}.